 Pujol – The most important thing for me when dining at these types of restaurants is if the dishes introduce new flavors and techniques that I’ve never experienced before.
 I don’t want to give away every dish, but Pujol’s menu did exactly that!
 I chose the sea bass for my second course and it came in a corn husk.
 After you eat everything on it, you can slurp all the juices by tilting the husk.
 I love unique things like this when dining at the top restaurants in the world.

 Another example is the softshell crab for the third course.
 On it’s own, it’s already delicious.
 But for an added fun factor, they brought over tortillas so you can make your own taco with the ingredients on your plate!
-I love that we were able to interact with the food.
+I love the interaction with the food.
 The street snacks were uniquely served in a bowl that looks like a pumpkin.
 The mole madre versus new mole is a classic Pujol dish and the mole madre has been aging for 1699 days (that’s 4.5 years!)

-Quintonil – At Quintonil, we have a couple of dishes that were innovative and unique.
-I was also quite pleasantly surprised that they were able to split every dish into 2 and still present it so beautifully.
-Out of the 5 dishes we tried, the most unique would be this crab tostada and the free sorbet they started us with.
+Quintonil – At Quintonil, there were a couple of dishes that were innovative and unique.
+Out of the 5 dishes I tried, the most unique would be this crab tostada and the free sorbet they started with.
 I liked the spinach powder on the crab tostada which is so cool.
 The sorbet had this amazing texture that is loose in the bowl but just melts in your mouth.
 However, the charred avocado tartare, the huauzontles, abalone rice and braised oxtail were not that unique in presentation or technique.

 Pujol – The biggest difference between the two restaurants for me though is the service.
-At Pujol, our server was always the one to explain every dish to us and took her time to describe why certain ingredients were used.
-They also had a really helpful sommalier who helped us pick a “value” wine.
+At Pujol, the server was always the one to explain every dish and took her time to describe why certain ingredients were used.
+They also had a really helpful sommalier who helped to pick a “value” wine.
 The service was very discreet and fluid and everyone looks very experienced in their roles.

 I’ll leave you with a few more photos of my dining experience.
 Pictured below is the mole madre (brown circle) and new mole (red circle) from Pujol.
 The fun part of this was that they added this cactus leaf tortilla to use for eating.